Neosinf/StardewDruid/StardewDruid/README.txt

 1. Strike warp shrines once a day to extract totems, and boulders and stumps to extract resources.
 2. Strike scarecrows, campfires and lightning rods to activate special functions.
 Villager firepits will work too..
 3. Strike deep water to produce a fishing-spot that yields rare species of fish.
-4. Expend high amounts of stamina to instantly destroy enemies.
+4. Expend high amounts of stamina to smite your enemies.
 5. Strike candle torches to create monster portals.
 Only works in remote outdoor locations.

 Stars: